Ranunculus lanuginosus: Description

 Ranunculus lanuginosus is herbaceous and perennial buttercup that can reach from 30 to 80 centimetres of height.
 It is usually an upright-growing and spread out plant that has stem with dense layer of trichomes.
 This species' stem is round and thick, as well as hollow.
 Its basal leaves have long leafstalk and are palmately lobed; with five segments being ovate and hirsute, while having double serrated margin.
 Upper stem leaves are sessile and palmately lobed, with wide segments.
-In most cases leaves measure 12 centimetres in length and 8 centimetres in width.
+In most cases, leaves measure 12 centimetres in length and 8 centimetres in width.

-Ranunculus lanuginosus is an entomophilous species that flowers between Mai and August.
+Ranunculus lanuginosus is an entomophilous species that flowers between May and August.
 This buttercup has yellow to orange flowers with darker middle area and five floral leaves in both corolla and calyx.
 Each flower measures from 2 to 2.5 centimetres.
 Calyx has hairy sepals.
 The plant's fruit is so-called achene; it is hairless and laterally squeezed, while it ends with long and curved rostrum.

 As many other buttercups, wooly buttercup is toxic.